mpv-player/mpv/DOCS/man/en/options.rst

     depends on the VO backend and how it handles keyboard input.
 Does not apply to terminal input.)

---avi-ni
-    (Internal AVI demuxer which is not used by default only) Force usage of non-interleaved AVI parser (fixes playback of some bad AVI files).

 --no-aspect
     Ignore aspect ratio information from video file and assume the video has square pixels.
 See also ``--aspect``.

---no-bps
-    (Internal AVI demuxer which is not used by default only) Do not use average byte/second value for A-V sync.
-Helps with some AVI files with broken header.

 --no-cache
     Turn off input stream caching.
 See ``--cache``.